Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Introduction

 By decoupling logical gates from code-specific constraints, this framework, using exclusively ancilla-mediated protocols, (1) enables universal fault-tolerant quantum computing for any stabilizer code and (2) supports diverse QEC codes in heterogeneous systems, where distinct encodings can communicate without requiring knowledge of or adaptation to the others.
-These contributions can replace complex, nondeterministic techniques such as magic state distillation and open the door for future research to use a myriad of existing or yet undiscovered QEC codes, as well as their combinations.
-This framework eliminates the need to derive specific universal gate implementations for each code.
+The generic nature of this framework allows its incorporation into any stabilizer code and eliminates the need to derive specific universal gate implementations.
+Hence, it opens the door for future research of existing or yet undiscovered QEC codes, as well as their combinations.
 Furthermore, by enabling any stabilizer code to communicate with any other, our framework offers a path toward architecture-independent quantum computing.